Tandoori Chicken Wings Recipe

 Preheat your oven to 400°F (200°C).

-Line a baking sheet with aluminum foil and keep a wire rack on top of it.
+Line a baking sheet with aluminum foil and place a wire rack on top.

 Arrange the marinated wings on the wire rack in a single layer.
 Brush them with ghee or butter, and keep the tray in the middle rack of the oven.